14 Best National Parks in California

 Alongside the region's unique history, including the ancient Wintu peoples that lived off the landscape for millennia, it tends to be the bountiful recreation options that draw a crowd.
 Paddling, fishing, and swimming are a few ways to enjoy the water.
 And the larger recreation area is home to miles of hiking, biking, and horse riding trails, as well as several notable waterfalls.

-Adding to Whiskeytown's history, the Carr Fire of 2018 wreaked devastation throughout the recreation area.
-Massive rehabilitation and restoration efforts by volunteers and the forest service have brought back significant visitor resources over the past four years.
+Adding to Whiskeytown's history, the Carr Fire of 2018 wreaked devastation throughout the recreation area, affecting more than 39,000 of the recreation area's 41,000 acres.
+Massive rehabilitation and restoration efforts by volunteers and the forest service have brought back significant visitor resources, and today, much of the park is back open to the public.
+While much of the forest has bounced back, long-time visitors will note several of the park's buildings missing.

 Official site: https://www.nps.gov/whis/index.htm